behappyrightnow/DA-Tools/Curve/README.md

 Download the file [curve.html (in dist)](https://github.com/behappyrightnow/DA-Tools/blob/master/Curve/dist/curve.html) and open it in your browser.

 ## What does this app do?
 This application utilizes cutting-edge mathematics created by Dr. Tom Keelin titled the [metalog distribution](http://metalogdistributions.com/) to add up forecasts of different pieces of work.
-Each piece of work has three assessements on how long it takes to complete the work graded as low-medium-high.
-The assessments are done by the facilitator asking the people involved in the work the following questions:
+Each piece of work has three assessments on how long it takes to complete the work graded as low-medium-high.
+The assessments are done in a specific manner throughly carefully designed questions that have been developed and tested over multiple decades by the Decision Analysis community to address commonly known biases (like anchoring).
+The questions below are designed to be asked by a facilitator to the group of people involved in the work:
  * **Facilitator Question:** For this piece of work (or feature), what are some reasons to finish fast?
    * **Facilitator Action:** Document the reasoning
  * **Facilitator Question:** Given the reasons you gave, how low is low?
 Give me a duration such that going any lower would make you fall off your chair in disbelief.
 This is the point at which you are wobbling.